pgmoneta/pgmoneta_mcp/doc/GETTING_STARTED.md

 **Add your server**

-Open the Command Palette in VS Code, type "MCP: Add Server" to configure your server in VS code.
+Open the Command Palette in VS Code (F1), type "MCP: Add Server" to configure your server in VS Code.

 Note that if your server is running remotely, you may need to configure firewall and/or network inbound rules to open the corresponding port, or alternatively, use SSH tunneling.